13 Hours: The Secret Soldiers of Benghazi: Plot

-In 2012, following the overthrow of Muammar Gaddafi, Benghazi in Libya is named one of the most dangerous places in the world, and countries have pulled their diplomatic offices out of the country in fear of an attack by militants.
-The United States still has a diplomatic compound, not an official consulate, open in the city.
-Less than a mile away is a top secret CIA base, "the Annex," which is protected by a team of private military contractors from Global Response Staff (GRS).
-New to the detail is former US Navy SEAL Jack Silva, who arrives in Benghazi and is picked up by fellow former US Navy SEAL Tyrone "Rone" Woods, the commander of the GRS team and a personal friend of Silva.
-Arriving at the Annex, Silva is introduced to the rest of the GRS team: former US Marines Mark "Oz" Geist, John "Tig" Tiegen and Dave "Boon" Benton and former US Army Ranger Kris "Tanto" Paronto and the CIA Chief of Station, "Bob", who constantly gives the team strict reminders to never engage the citizens.
+In 2012, following the overthrow of Libyan leader Muammar Gaddafi, Benghazi is named one of the most dangerous places in the world.
+While several countries have pulled their embassies out of Libya in fear of an attack by militants, the U.S. still has a diplomatic compound open in the city.
+Less than a mile away is a CIA outpost called the Annex, which is protected by a team of private military contractors from Global Response Staff (GRS).

+New to the detail is Jack Silva, who arrives in Benghazi and is picked up by Tyrone "Rone" Woods, commander of the GRS team and a personal friend of his.
+Arriving at the Annex, he is introduced to the rest of the GRS team and the CIA Chief-of-Station, who constantly reminds them never to engage the citizens.

-Prior to the US Ambassador's arrival, the GRS team members visit the Special Mission, where the Ambassador will be staying.
-They review the location and warn Diplomatic Security Service (DSS) Agents Scott Wickland and Dave Ubben about the risk of minimal-security arrangements and the high probability of a surprise attack due to the weak central government.
-US Ambassador Chris Stevens arrives in Benghazi to maintain diplomatic connections amid the political and social chaos, with limited protection from five DSS Agents, principally Wickland and Ubben, along with guards hired from the local February 17th Martyrs Brigade militia, nicknamed "17-Feb."
+The U.S. Ambassador Stevens arrives in Benghazi to maintain diplomatic connections amidst the political and social chaos.
+Despite warnings, he decides to stay at the Special Mission with limited protection from a pair of Diplomatic Security (DS) agents, Wickland and Ubben, and guards hired from the local February 17th Martyrs Brigade militia, nicknamed "17-Feb".

 On the morning of the eleventh anniversary of the September 11 attacks, Stevens notices suspicious men taking pictures of the compound and notifies his security detail.
 Back at the Annex, Silva finds out that his wife is pregnant.
 That night, a group of militants from Ansar al-Sharia assault the compound.
-The 17-Feb guards are quickly overrun, which allows the attackers easy access to the compound.
-Wickland takes Stevens and Smith, an IT specialist, to the safe room.
-Unable to breach the safe room, the attackers set the building on fire hoping to burn the men out.
+The 17-Feb guards quickly surrender their posts, allowing the attackers easy access to the Special Mission compound.

+Wickland takes Stevens and Smith, an IT specialist, into the safe room.
+Unable to breach it, the attackers set the building on fire, hoping to burn them out.
 Wickland escapes but loses both Stevens and Smith.
-At the Annex, the GRS team desperately wants to go to the compound to help, but the Chief refuses for fear that the team's departure would expose the Annex.
-However, the team dispatches to the compound anyway and meets up with the DSS Agents, with the team splitting up: Silva, Woods, and Tiegen head to the consulate, while Paronto and Benton head to the back gate, assisted by a few 17-Feb militants.
-Silva and Woods enter the building searching for Stevens and Smith but find only Smith's body.
-After an intense firefight inside the compound against the militants, the DSS team retreats in a car, but after a beat-up Wickland goes the wrong way, they are followed by militants on their way back to the Annex.
+At the Annex, the GRS team desperately wants to go to the compound to help, but the Chief refuses, fearing that the team's departure would leave the Annex vulnerable.

+However, the team is dispatched to the compound and meets with the DS agents.
+Silva and Woods go into the building to search for Stevens and Smith, but only find Smith's body.
+The DS team retreats to the Annex, but after Wickland goes in the wrong direction, they are followed back to the Annex.
 Later, the GRS team also retreats to the Annex.